 Background: TNFi treatment has led to reduction in signs and symptoms, improvement in physical function and quality of life in AS patients.
 Whether TNFi impact the incidence of AS-related comorbidities & EAMs is not known.

 Methods: We conducted a retrospective cohort study using 3 commercial insurance claims databases (Multi-Payer Claims Database [MPCD 2007-2010], Truven MarketScan [2010-2014], and the US Medicare Fee-for-Service Claims data [2006-2014]) to evaluate EAMs (uveitis, psoriasis, inflammatory bowel disease) and physician-diagnosed comorbidities (cardiac, renal, pulmonary, neurologic) in AS patients diagnosed by a rheumatologist (index date), having 6-months baseline data prior to index date, and drug-specific exposures after AS diagnosis.
 Three mutually-exclusive hierarchical exposure groups were examined: (1) no therapy or prescription non-steroidal anti-inflammatory drugs (NSAIDs), (2) conventional disease modifying anti-rheumatic drugs (DMARDs), and (3) TNFi.
-Prevalence of comorbidities were ascertained in 12-month periods (6 months pre & post index date).
-Incidence of comorbidities & EAMs were ascertained during the period following treatment initiation and the earliest of death, loss of medical coverage, end of study, first outcome occurrence, treatment discontinuation or initiation of therapy at a higher level in exposure hierarchy; comparisons made using the mid-p exact test (α=0.05).
+Prevalence of comorbidities were ascertained in a 12-month period (6 months pre & post index date).
+Incidence of comorbidities & EAMs were ascertained during the period following treatment initiation and the earliest of death, loss of medical coverage, end of study, first outcome occurrence, treatment discontinuation or initiation of therapy at a higher level in exposure hierarchy.
+To ensure comparability of cohorts, a propensity score model predicting the propensity to be prescribed a TNFi using a multinomial logistic regression model was employed.
+Hazard ratios comparing TNFi versus DMARDs and no therapy or NSAIDs were estimated using inverse probability treatment weighted Cox proportional hazards models.

-Results: Out of nearly 40 million beneficiaries, 63,052 patients were included.
+Results: Out of nearly 40 million beneficiaries, 37,566patients were included.
 Table 1 shows the prevalence of comorbidities and EAMs of AS, by treatment exposures, stratified by data source.
-Comorbidities were more common in Medicare AS patients compared to MPCD or MarketScan.
+As expected, comorbidities were more common in Medicare AS patients compared to MPCD or MarketScan in all exposure groups.
 Table 2 shows the incidence rates of outcomes by treatment exposures, stratified by data source.
-Despite the possibility of sicker patients receiving TNFi treatment, their crude incidence of certain cardiac, pulmonary and neurologic comorbidities were lower compared to those treated with NSAIDs or DMARDs alone, though they had higher incidence of some EAMs.
+The propensity score matched incidence of solid cancers, myocardial infarction, conduction block, cord compression and vertebral fractures were lower in TNFi treated patients compared to those treated with NSAIDs or DMARDs alone, though TNFi treated Medicare patients had higher incidence of EAMs such as psoriasis, uveitis and ulcerative colitis.

-Conclusion: This largest investigation of the prevalence & incidence of comorbidities & EAMs of AS within the US suggests TNFi to be disease modifying.
-In the absence of control for confounding, these findings are considered preliminary.
+Conclusion: This is the largest investigation of the prevalence & incidence of comorbidities & EAMs of AS within the US and suggests that TNFi have a complex effect on the incidence of comorbidities and EAMs of AS.

-Table 1: Prevalence of physician-diagnosed comorbidities and EAMs during 12 months (per 100 treatment exposures), stratified by data source.
+Table 1: Prevalence of physician-diagnosed comorbidities and EAMs during 12 months (6 months pre and 6 months post index date; per 100 cohort members), stratified by data source.